mojaloop/documentation/repositories/helm.md

 # Helm

+For more information on [Helm](https://helm.sh/) refer to the following page: [https://helm.sh/](https://helm.sh/)

-The purpose of this document is to provide;
+The purpose of this document is to provide:

 * an overview of the current helm charts,
 * the hierarchy relationship between the charts,
 * the hierarchy of values.

+Refer to [Releases](../deployment-guide/releases.md) for available versions.

 ## Helm Chart Overview